Lupus/rust-staticlib-gen/README.md

 **rust-staticlib-gen** is a tool designed to streamline the integration of Rust code into OCaml projects.
 It automates the generation of build files and orchestrates the build process, allowing OCaml code to seamlessly interface with Rust libraries.
-It's accompanied by `rust-staticlib-build` wrapper tool to call `cargo build` and fetch artifacts, and `rust-staticlib` virtual library to flag presence of Rust dependencies for the end users.
+It's accompanied by the `rust-staticlib-build` wrapper tool to call `cargo build` and fetch artifacts, and the `rust-staticlib` virtual library to flag the presence of Rust dependencies for the end users.

 **WARNING**: This is still highly experimental, use at your own risk!